Configure Zsh Options & Plugins for Productivity in macOS's Default Shell

 Heads Up

-In the years since this was written, I've modified my personal zsh configuration.
-For example I no longer use antibody or zplug (as of this writing I use zcomet, but that may no longer be true by the time you're reading), and no longer use Spaceship.
 For the most part I stand by the settings, and the configuration this article leaves you with is still a reasonable starting place.

 Apple has switched to zsh for the default macOS shell.
 Zsh has a lot to recommend it, and if the increased attention leads to zsh support in shellcheck zsh scripters everywhere will be thrilled.
 The downside of zsh is it leaves interactive shell (that is, command line experience, as opposed to writing scripts) configuration up to the use.
 No fancy user experience like the anomolously named fish shell provides by default, no pretty prompt like in GitHub README screenshots, and no guidance about how to customize things.
 You do get that sweet sweet zsh array syntax immediately, but as the manual acknowledges that's not what everyone comes for: the discussion of arrays begins,